n1ghtie/amp-inline-css-cli/README.md

 # amp-inline-critical

 This is a project, a slight modification of an existing npm module called [inline-critical](https://github.com/bezoerb/inline-critical).
-All Credit for developing the original packages goes to the guys who developed *inline-critical*!
+All Credit for developing the original packages goes to the guys who developed *inline-critical*.

 ##!Important